RedLanternTech/RLT_TechBook/suricatasetup.md

-# Suricata Setup on a Raspbery Pi
+# Suricata Setup on a Raspberry Pi

 1. Start with either a fresh copy of Raspbery Pi OS or Ubuntu Server.
 - I like Raspbery Pi os but make sure to set the localization is `raspi-config` or Suricata will have an issue later.